Joseni99/azure-iot-learn/iam.md

 2- We need to create a blob storage to save the clients data.
 As we learnt, resources should be in resources groups so we are going to create that first.

-Seach "Resource groups"
+Search "Resource groups".

 <img src="img\4%20(5).png" title="" alt="4 (5).png" width="590">

-3- In side of resource groups click on +Create
+3- Inside of resource groups click on +Create

 Select the subscription and call the resource group EU-resource-group, and the region in West Europe, here what we are doing is go give it a name and selecting the location of our resources.